Subscription Modal Banner

 Review your mortgage

 If your lock-in period is ending, consider refinancing or repricing your home loan to lock in more favourable rates.
-Since the interest rates are expected to go up, opting for a fixed-rate home loan can give you better peace of mind.
+Since the interest rates are expected to go down, opting for a floating-rate home loan may be more favourable.

 As for the lock-in period, it depends entirely on you; if you believe that interest rates will fall by 2025, then going for a 2-year fixed-rate loan will offer you some flexibility.
 On the other hand, if you think the market is too uncertain to predict, a 3-year lock-in period might suit you better.